Waynesburg woman charged for allegedly sexually assaulting teen

 In total, Bird face 596 charges including 124 counts of corruption of a minor; 112 counts each of indecent assault, involuntary deviate sexual intercourse, statutory sexual assault and sexual assault; and 12 counts each of unlawful contact with a minor and dissemination of explicit sexual material to a minor.

-Bird was arraigned Friday by Greene County Magisterial District Judge D. Glenn Bates.
+Bird was arraigned on Dec.
+11 by Greene County Magisterial District Judge D. Glenn Bates.
 A bondsman posted her $50,000 percentage bond that day.
 Her preliminary hearing has been scheduled for Dec.
 23.

 (0) comments